cgaege/docusaurus/docs/quickstart/analyse-text.md

 :::info

-The first pipeline request takes a little longer because pipeline resources have to be initialized.
+The first request will take a little longer because pipeline resources have to be initialized.

 :::

+The pipeline takes unstructured plain text as input and returns medical entities such as `Diagnosis` and `Medications` in a JSON response.

+- The response `payload` object contains a list of entities that have been detected in the text.
+- Each entity contains a `begin` and `end` property that specifiy the start and end positions of the entity in the text.
+- The `type` property specifies the entity type, such as `Diagnosis` or `Medication`.
+- The `coveredText` property stores the text that is covered by the entity.
+- Each entity may have additional type-specific properties as described in the API reference.

 ```js title=RESPONSE
 {